Carlos Ordonez

 Bio

-Bio: Carlos Ordonez studied at UNAM University in Mexico, getting a B.Sc. in actuarial science (applied math, similar to data science degrees) and an M.S. in computer science.
-He continued PhD studies at the Georgia Institute of Technology advised by Edward Omiecinski, focusing on accelerating machine learning algorithms.
-Carlos worked at NCR Corporation collaborating in the optimization of machine learning and query processing algorithms on the Teradata parallel DBMS.
-Thereafter Carlos joined the Department of Computer Science at the University of Houston, where he currently leads the Big Data Systems (BDS) lab.
-Carlos regularly visited MIT to collaborate with Michael Stonebraker, working on new-generation parallel DBMSs (columnar, array, lockfree transactions).
-Carlos worked as a visiting researcher with ATT Labs-Research (formerly ATT Bell Labs), where he conducted research on stream analytics, extending the R language and data quality with Divesh Srivastava.
+Bio: Carlos Ordonez studied at UNAM (top research university in Mexico), getting a B.Sc. in applied math and an M.S. in computer science.
+He continued PhD studies at the Georgia Institute of Technology, focusing on optimizing machine learning and data mining analysis with parallel algorithms, removing main memory limitations and enhancing their accuracy.
+During his PhD, Carlos joined NCR Corporation collaborating in the optimization of machine learning, statistics and cubes on the Teradata parallel DBMS, under an SMP distributed architecture.
+After working almost 10 years years at NCR, Carlos joined the Department of Computer Science at the University of Houston, where he currently leads the Data-Intensive Parallel Algorithms for AI group, focusing on making theory practical.
+During 2012 and 2013 Carlos regularly visited MIT, collaborating with Turing award winner, Michael Stonebraker, working on new-generation parallel DBMSs (columnar, array, lockfree transactions) to solve large-scale linear algebra and graph algorithms.
+Carlos worked as a visiting researcher with ATT Labs-Research (formerly the famous ATT Bell Labs where C, C++ and Unix were invented), where he conducted research on analyzing streams with statistical methods on massive data sets.
 His research projects have been funded by NSF and NIH grants.

 Education

-• B.Sc. in Applied Mathematics (Actuaria), UNAM University, Mexico
+• B.Sc. in Applied Mathematics, UNAM University, Mexico

-• M.S. in Computer Science (Maestria en Ciencias de la Computacion), UNAM University, Mexico
+• M.S. in Computer Science, UNAM University, Mexico

 • Ph.D. in Computer Science, Georgia Institute of Technology, USA